LibertyAces/BitSwanPump/doc/source/examples/index.rst

 PPrintSink class is added to your pipeline.
 It should be the last part of the pipeline for the pipeline to work correctly.

 to futher explain the code `bspump.common.` is the part where you specify the path to the class `PPrintSink` is the name of the class.
-In the parentheses you can specify the output stream is no is specified stdout is used.
+In the parentheses you can specify the output stream.
+If none is specified stdout is used.

 code ::